-The Journal of Homoeopathy University (JHU) is a peer reviewed annual journal published by Homoeopathy University, Jaipur, Rajasthan (India).
+The Journal of Homoeopathy University (JHU) (ISSN(s) 2456-8562)is a peer-reviewed journal published annually by Homoeopathy University, Jaipur, Rajasthan (India).
 Its objective is to present various aspects of homoeopathic education, research and practice before the profession.

-The journal will encourage to publish scientific and evidence based studies in the field of homoeopathy and invites medical particularly homoeopathy institutions, researchers, academicians and clinicians to share their knowledge and experience through the unique platform provided by University.
-We endeavor to showcase their excellent work and contributions through our journal to bring homoeopathy at heights with contemporary standards in medicine.
+The journal will encourage to publish scientific and evidence based studies in the field of Homoeopathy and invites medical particularly homoeopathy institutions, researchers, academicians and clinicians to share their knowledge and experience through this unique platform provided by the University.
+We endeavor to showcase their excellent work and contributions, through our journal, to the homoeopathy professionals, and students, besides the experts of the allied sciences.

 Areas of Publication

-The Journal of Homoeopathy University will publish articles on the following area:
+The articleswill be published in the Journal of Homoeopathy University on the following areas: